betimer/note/npm.md

 ### Multiple scripts skip some error: check "ignore-error"

+## 8. npm ci, npm prune

+`npm ci` will install the packages exactly based on package-lock.json (whereas `npm install` ignores the lock file).
+It's intentively made to use in the CI environment, since it freeze the packages from developer's machine.
+Consistent.

+`npm prune` will clean the packages that you do not need in the node_modules folder

 ## It is possible to have same name npm package with different versions in a project

 C:\Repo\rtcio-signaller>dir /ad /b /s "minimatch"